dreamportdev/Osdev-Notes/08_VirtualFileSystem/02_VirtualFileSystem.md

 * O_RDWR it opens a file for reading and writing
 * O_WRONLY it opens a file only for writing.

-The flags value is a bitwise operator, and there are other possible values to be used, but for our purpose will focus only on the three mentioned above.
+The flags value is a bitwise operator, and there are other possible values to be used, but for our purpose we will focus only on the three mentioned above.

 The return value of the function is the file descriptor id.
 We have already seen how to parse a path and get the mountpoint id if it is available.
 But what about the file descriptor and its id?
 What is it?
 File descriptors represents a file that has been opened by the VFS, and contain information on how to access it (i.e. mountpoint_id), the filename, the various pointers to keep track of current read/write positions, eventual locks, etc. So before proceed let's outline a very simple file descriptor struct: